Collection and Use of Personal Information

 Disclosure to Third Parties

-We do not disclose any personal or non-personal information to any third party, apart from the information shared with Cheryl Burke Dance and other dance venues, and with the services we use (Paypal, Square) as described above.
+We do not disclose any personal or non-personal information to any third party, apart from the information shared with the services we use (Paypal, Stripe, Square) as described above.

 It may be necessary — by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence — for us to disclose your personal information.
 We may also disclose information about you if we determine that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.